AOM Butterfly Strategy

 A long call butterfly buys one lower-strike call, sells two ATM calls, and buys one higher-strike call, paying a small net debit for a defined-risk position that maxes out if the underlying pins the middle strike at expiration.

-Why this butterfly structure on AOM specifically: AOM IV at 56.50% is mid-range versus its 1-year history, so strategy selection should anchor more to the directional thesis than to the IV regime, with a market-implied 1-standard-deviation move of approximately 16.20% (roughly $8.08 on the underlying).
-The 17-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated AOM expiries trade a higher absolute premium for lower per-day decay.
-Position sizing on AOM should anchor to the underlying notional of $49.91 per share and to the trader's directional view on AOM etf.
+Why this butterfly structure on AOM specifically: AOM IV at 20.40% is on the cheap side of its 1-year range, which favors premium-buying structures like a AOM butterfly, with a market-implied 1-standard-deviation move of approximately 5.85% (roughly $2.92 on the underlying).
+The 7-day window matched to the front-month expiry keeps theta exposure bounded while still capturing the post-snapshot move; longer-dated AOM expiries trade a higher absolute premium for lower per-day decay.
+Position sizing on AOM should anchor to the underlying notional of $49.98 per share and to the trader's directional view on AOM etf.

 AOM butterfly setup

-The AOM butterfly below is built from the end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
-With AOM near $49.91, the first option leg uses a $47.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
-Premiums come from the bid/ask midpoint on the listed AOM chain at a 17-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
+The AOM butterfly below is built from the August 14, 2026 end-of-day chain, with each option leg priced at the bid/ask midpoint of its listed strike.
+With AOM at $49.98 on that close, the first option leg uses a $47.00 strike; additional legs (when the strategy has them) anchor to spot-relative offsets.
+Premiums come from the bid/ask midpoint on the listed AOM chain at a 7-day expiry; the cross-strike IV skew is reflected directly in the per-leg values rather than approximated.
 Quantity sizing assumes one contract per option leg (or 100 AOM shares for the stock leg in covered calls and collars).

 ActionTypeStrike / BasisPremium (est)